The Ghosts of IRC | How Early Cybersecurity and PsyOps Pioneers Crossed Paths Without Knowing It

 The Birth of Digital Subcultures | BBSs, IRC, and Early Forums

-Before s, Discord, and modern online collaboration tools, knowledge sharing happened in a much different way.
+Before DEFCON, Discord, modern online collaboration tools, or social media, knowledge sharing happened in a much different way.
 Bulletin Board Systems (BBSs), Usenet groups, and Internet Relay Chat (IRC) were the lifelines of the underground digital world.
 These platforms weren’t just for tech discussions.
 They were hubs for intelligence, strategy, and, sometimes, cyberwarfare.

 The Hacker Ethos and Knowledge Exchange